mercadopago/devsite-docs/guides/recaudos/format-specifications.pt.md

 ext2024030614313,,,,,20250312,549.57,,,,,,,,,,,,,,,,,,,
 ```

-Para identificar os exemplos de acordo com a obrigação e a ordem no arquivo, consulte a tabela abaixo:
+Para identificar os exemplos de acordo com a obrigatoriedade e a ordem no arquivo, consulte a tabela abaixo:

 | Ordem no arquivo | Categoria               | Exemplo               |
 |------------------|-------------------------|-------------------------|